j0lvera/mdx-prism/README.md

   <pre class="language-css"><code class="language-css"><span class="token selector">p</span> <span class="token punctuation">{</span> <span class="token property">color</span><span class="token punctuation">:</span> red <span class="token punctuation">}</span></code></pre>
   ```

   This resulted in many [Prism themes](https://github.com/PrismJS/prism-themes) relying on this behavior by using CSS selectors like `pre[class*="language-"]`.
-So in order for people using rehype-prism to get the most out of these themes, we decided to do the same.
+So in order for people using mdx-prism to get the most out of these themes, we decided to do the same.
 </details>

 [Prism]: http://prismjs.com/